intricatecloud/cs5356-docs/docs/unit-1-static-sites/page-layouts.md

 Now we're going to start talking about planning how to layout your page.
 A couple of extra minutes upfront can save you hours of headaches later on.

+By the end of this, you should be able to:
+- look at an image that you're trying to recreate, and split it up into rows and columns visually or as a Tree of elements.
+- take your tree of elements, and write it as HTML as elements
+- convert that HTML into rows and columns using Bulma CSS
+- style your elements using Bulma

 It is important to remember that writing HTML and deciding which elements go where are 2 separate tasks.
 You might try to do them at the same time, but it won't look right.

 My preference is to sketch something out on paper or in a tool like Figma, and then implement it according to my paper scribbles.
 This is usually faster than trying to write it and deciding where it should go.